 Land agents and auctioneers

-A land agent, also called a real estate agent, is a licensed professional who is involved in the selling, buying or otherwise dealing with property on behalf of others.
+A real estate or land agent is a licensed professional who is involved in the selling, buying or otherwise dealing with property on behalf of others.
 They are usually employed by a vendor to sell a property on their behalf but potential buyers can employ an agent to provide advice and assistance when buying a property.

 If you plan to sell a property there is no obligation to engage the services of a real estate agent.
 You could sell the property yourself.